misingnoglic/misingnoglic.github.io/_posts/2018-09-18-college-guide.markdown

 # Conclusion

 In conclusion, there's a lot of factors that go into choosing whether you want to study computer science, and what type of school is right for you.
 Don't stress out too much over this though!
 I hardly did any research before choosing Brandeis University, and I still think I ended up in the right place for me.
 College is such a personal choice, so I hope I made it easier and not harder for you to do research about computer science schools.
 In the end, it's all about your personal preferences, and what school seems best for you in the end.
+I know I didn't name that many specific schools there, but to be honest there's a lot of damn great CS schools out there, many which I know very little about!
+If there's some interest, I can try to gather people I know who went to different schools, and interview them about their own experiences in the frame of these questions.

 Thank you everyone, I hope this was helpful!
 Please leave a comment letting me know what you think, or just shoot me an email!
 If you liked this post, please share it with your friends or on an applicable Facebook group or subreddit, as I don't do that much advertising.
 Word of mouth really does help my posts reach wider audiences!